EarthProgram/Governance/README.md

 Execution:

-The Agent will send the [TOKEN]s for Regen and do the buy tx on Osmosis, retire the rNCT on Regen, and send the left over to the Community Pool.
+The Agent will send the [TOKEN]s for Regen and do the buy tx on Osmosis, retire the NCT on Regen, and send the left over to the Community Pool.
 It might be a multisig.

 5. a trusted Agent - [AGENT NAME] and their officiel Twitter handle [TWTR]